Did Lady Gaga Get Some Surgical Work Done?

 A photo posted by xoxo, Joanne (@ladygaga) on

 However, E!
 News confirmed that the singer was indeed taken.
-Christian who is also Christina Aguilera, Jennifer Lopez among other stars manager.

 [Featured Image by Dimitrios Kambouris/Getty Images]